 The specific reporting metrics used to inform understanding of these issues will be developed collaboratively with interested stakeholders and may evolve over time.

+Effective Date: The policy will go into effect, in full, no later than for the 2024 program year.
+However, the PA’s will apply best efforts to address as many of the objectives as possible in reporting for both program year 2022 and program year 2023.